When To Add The Person You’re Dating As A Friend On Facebook

 If you have just started dating someone, the last thing that you want to see is pictures of them with their arm around a previous boyfriend or girlfriend.
 Harmlessly Facebook stalking a new crush is a slippery slope and things can escalate, quickly.
 The next thing you know you are looking into their past relationships and making judgments about whom they were with and what went wrong.
 You also may not be quite ready to share information about your own failed relationships with your new love interest.

 While information about dating history is something that should be shared and exchanged, it should be on the right terms.
 Each of you deserves to hear and be heard.
 Instead of making assumptions based on pictures, Facebook profiles, and statuses, share this information with each other in person.
+This approach allows for a more authentic connection and helps you navigate important milestones, such as deciding when to share a first kiss, based on real-life interactions rather than digital impressions.

 When to Add Someone on Facebook Step 1